thomasschafer/scout/README.md

 ## Contributing

 Contributions are very welcome!
-I'd be especially grateful for any contributions to add scooter to popular package managers.
+I'd be especially grateful for any contributions to add Scooter to popular package managers.
 If you'd like to add a new feature, please create an issue first so we can discuss the idea, then create a PR with your changes.